openid/openid4vp_ble/main.md

 ### Stream Packet Structure {#packet-stream-structure}

 Using the 'Content Size' characteristics the wallet sets the size.
-Once we receive the confirmation about the write we start the 'Submit VC' as a stream.
+Once it receives the confirmation about the write, the wallet starts the 'Submit VC' as a stream.
 'Submit VC' is called multiple times until all the data is sent.

 |  Chunk sequence no    |            Chunk payload            | Checksum value of data    |
 |-----------------------|-------------------------------------|---------------------------|